SuzukiRyuichiro/homepage/content/posts/how-to-get-to-suzuka-from-nagoya.md

 Despite the long line for the bus, this route ensures that you get home since Mie Kotsu, who runs the buses, and Kintetsu are kind enough to set extra trains and buses until everyone is served.
 Although the bus technically has a time limit set on every day, they usually run beyond that time since they can't serve every one by that deadline.
 Also, Kintetsu run special express trains to serve more people when high in demand.
 This cannot be said for the JR, who refuses to run extra trains and people can end up stranded after the final train left.

-### Second most popular route: Walk 🚶 + Suzuka Circuit Inno → Nagoya 🚃
+### Second most popular route: Walk 🚶 + Suzuka Circuit Inoh → Nagoya 🚃

 ### The hidden route: Walk (or bus) 🚶 + Hirata-cho → Wakamatsu → Nagoya 🚃